Scotland national football team: 2020s: Steve Clarke and three tournament qualifications

+UEFA Euro 2020 and 2022 FIFA World Cup qualification

 Steve Clarke was appointed Scotland manager in May 2019.
 The team failed to qualify automatically for UEFA Euro 2020, but consecutive victories in penalty shootouts in the playoffs against Israel and Serbia put Scotland into their first major tournament since 1998.
 Defeats by the Czech Republic and Croatia, either side of a goalless draw with England, meant that Scotland finished bottom of Group D.

 Six consecutive wins later that year meant that Scotland finished second in Group F of 2022 FIFA World Cup qualification.
 This progressed the team into the play-offs, where they were paired with Ukraine in a semi-final at Hampden; Scotland lost 3–1.
 Later that year, Scotland won their Nations League group and promotion to League A.

+UEFA Euro 2024

-The Scots began their UEFA Euro 2024 qualifying campaign with five wins out of five, including a 2–0 victory over Spain at Hampden.
+The Scots began their UEFA Euro 2024 qualifying campaign with five wins out of five, including a famous 2–0 victory over Spain at Hampden.
 Despite losing their sixth match, the return game against Spain, they qualified for Euro 2024 with two matches to spare after Norway lost 1–0 to Spain.
 This meant they qualified through a qualifying group to reach a major tournament for the first time since 1998.
-Scotland was drawn to face Germany, Switzerland and Hungary in Group A. They were thrashed 5–1 by the Germans in the opening match, drew 1–1 with the Swiss and lost 1–0 to Hungary to once again finish bottom of the group.
+Scotland was drawn to face Germany, Switzerland and Hungary in Group A. They were defeated 5–1 by the Germans in the opening match, drew 1–1 with the Swiss and lost 1–0 to Hungary to once again finish bottom of the group.
 It was estimated that around 200,000 Scotland fans travelled to Euro 2024.